 There are seven sample lessons that explain the details of the training outline.
 Each lesson has key messages with the basic content health workers need to know.
 Each lesson also has specific instructions, and any materials or handouts needed to teach the sample lesson.
 The instructions include how to use question and answer techniques, model demonstrations, case studies, role play, and fun leaning games for each lesson.
 This helps you TELL, SHOW, PRACTICE and REVIEW the key message and skills of the lesson as well as evaluate or CHECK how well health workers master the objectives.

 Appendices

-These include materials to support and enhance training like the CycleBeads package insert, research, how to add CycleBeads to your program, frequently asked questions, and a list of available resources.
+These include materials to support and enhance training like the CycleBeads package insert, CycleBeads Counseling Toolkit, research, instructions on how to add CycleBeads to your program, and frequently asked questions.